What’s the point of brand guidelines?

 So what do brand guidelines actually do then?
 They ensure you are as consistent as possible in how you look and how you sound with every interaction with a potential customer.
 You make them feel they can trust you.

-Brand guidelines can be a purely visual thing and that’s important you brand is expressed consistently to look at but what is even more important is what is under the hood about why you exist and what you value so everything created after that point aligns.
+Brand guidelines can be purely visual and that’s important you brand is expressed consistently to look at but what is even more important is what is under the hood about why you exist and what you value so everything created after that point aligns.

 I was speaking with a management consultant recently and he said the biggest challenge a lot of his fashion clients were facing was how to express themselves with their marketing.

 The level you will need to go to to define your brand will vary if you are a startup compared with a global brand but you will have a document which will define you as a business.
 This is important both internally and externally.
+Book a consult with an agency for startup branding to gear you up for success.

 Internally, your employees and even yourself, understand what matters which can help guide all business decisions.